-- Obtain a cursor based on a set of criteria such as time, Begin, and End.
+- Obtain a cursor based on conditions such as time, Begin, and End.

-- The system reads logs based on the cursor and step and returns the next cursor.
+- Read logs by using the cursor and step, and return the next cursor.

-- Moves the cursor continuously to consume logs.
+- Move the cursor continuously to consume logs.

-- Use SDKs to consume logs.
-Log Service provides SDKs in multiple languages (Java and Python) that support the log consumption APIs.
-For more information about SDKs, see Log Service SDK.
+Log Service provides SDKs in multiple programming languages such as Java, Python, and Go.
+These SDKs support log consumption based on API operations.
+For more information about the SDKs, see Overview.

 Query and analysis